Faculty - Amany Farag

 - Organizational behavior and work environment

-Dr. Amany Farag is an Assistant Professor at the University of Iowa College of Nursing.
+Dr. Amany Farag is a tenured Associate Professor at the University of Iowa College of Nursing.
 She completed her PhD and a postdoctoral fellowship at Case Western Reserve University in Cleveland, Ohio.
 Dr. Farag’s research goals focus on understanding reactive and proactive approaches to enhance patient safety with an emphasis on safe medication administration practices across the care continuum.
 Dr. Farag’s first line of research (reactive approach) focuses on understanding system and social factors contributing to nurses’ willingness to report medication errors.
 Her second line of research (proactive approach) focuses on examining system and human factors contributing to nurse fatigue as an important precursor to medication errors.
 In this line of research, Dr. Farag is aiming to improve nurses’ wellness through investigating measures to: (1) augment nurses’ self-management practices and (2) improve nurses’ work environment and workflow.